iebayirli/Travelling-Dealer/README.md

 # Travelling Dealer

 This project is an implementation of the BFS algorithm.
-I tried to find a solution to the problem of finding the shortest path between nodes in mazes.
+I tried to find a solution to the problem of finding the shortest path between two destination in mazes.

 # Screenshots